-I don’t even remember when was the last time I made some deliciously fluffy, perfectly crunchy waffles.
-Which meant it was high time to reach into the dusty corner of the store-room and air out my waffle iron.
-Since this grey and foggy January also needed serious uplifting, I went with the very cute and very poppable gluten-free waffle cookies.
+I donโt even remember when was the last time I made some deliciously fluffy, perfectly crunchy waffles.
+Which meant it was time to make use of it, with these very cute and very poppable gluten-free waffle cookies!

 How to make gluten-free waffle cookies?

-I think I jumped the gun here.
-Let’s backtrack.
-You don’t need special equipment for these beauties.
+You donโt need special equipment for these beauties.
 They are simply cookies made in a hot waffle iron rather than being baked in an oven.
 Think buttery dough but with a dash of crackly crust in every mouthful!

 The recipe uses a basic eggless cookie dough, liberally flavored with orange zest, and takes all of 5 minutes to make!